-With Valentine’s Day, Chinese New Year and Shrove Tuesday occurring in February, there are lots of opportunities for people to bake, cook and create during the month.
+With Valentine’s Day, Shrove Tuesday and half term occurring in February, there are lots of opportunities for people to bake, cook and get creative in the kitchen during the month.

-However Royal Berkshire Fire & Rescue Service (RBFRS) are warning budding chefs and bakers to take extra care in the kitchen when showing off their culinary skills.
+However Fire & Rescue Services are warning budding chefs and bakers to take extra care in the kitchen when showing off their culinary skills.

 Nicola Smith, Prevention Manager at RBFRS, said: “Half of all accidental fires in the home start in the kitchen – often because of distractions like phone calls or family.
 So, whatever happens elsewhere in your home, always make sure you have one eye on the hob or oven.”

-To help stay safe in the kitchen this month, follow Nicola’s top tips:
+To help stay safe in the kitchen this month, follow Fire Kills’ top tips:

 In the event of a fire, make sure you have an escape plan in place.
-For further tips on cooking safety, visit the RBFRS website or download our free kitchen safety eBook.
+For further tips on cooking safety, visit the Fire Kills’ website or download our free kitchen safety eBook.